ranjan-p/EDA/README.md

 ![images.jpeg](EDA_Images/EDA2.jpg)

-In statistics, exploratory data analysis (EDA) is an approach to analyzing data sets to summarize their main characteristics, often with visual methods.
+Exploratory data analysis (EDA) is an approach to analyzing data sets to summarize their main characteristics, often with visual methods.

+Exploratory data analysis (EDA) usually comprise of the following steps,

+- Asking a series of questions on a given dataset.
+- Applying statistics and visualization techniques to answer those questions
+- Uncover the hidden insights from the data.
+- Finding relationship & patterns in data
+- Checking assumptions or hypothesis, based on the available data.

 ## Repository Description